Lalon: Philosophy

 Lalon was against religious conflict and many of his songs mock identity politics that divide communities and generate violence.
 He even rejected nationalism at the apex of the anti-colonial nationalist movements in the Indian subcontinent.
 He did not believe in classes or castes, the fragmented, hierarchical society and took a stand against racism.
-Lalon does not fit the "mystical" or "spiritual" type who denies all worldly affairs in search of the soul: he embodies the socially transformative role of sub-continental bhakti and sufism.
+Lalon does not fit the conventional “mystical” or “spiritual” archetype who renounces worldly life in search of the soul; rather, he embodies the socially transformative spirit of subcontinental Bhakti and Sufism.
 He believed in the power of music to alter the intellectual and emotional state in order to be able to understand and appreciate life itself.

 The texts of his songs engage in philosophical discourses of Bengal, continuing Tantric traditions of the Indian subcontinent, particularly Nepal, Bengal and the Gangetic plains.
 He appropriated various philosophical positions emanating from Hindu, Jainist, Buddhist and Islamic traditions, developing them into a coherent discourse without falling into eclecticism or syncretism.
 He explicitly identified himself with the Nadiya school, with Advaita Acharya, Nityananda and Chaitanya.
 He was greatly influenced by the social movement initiated by Chaitanya against differences of caste, creed and religion.
 His songs reject any absolute standard of right and wrong and show the triviality of any attempt to divide people whether materially or spiritually.